dylan-lang/opendylan/documentation/library-reference/source/lid.rst

 This chapter is about the library interchange definition format, *LID*.

-The DRM defines an interchange format for Dylan source files (DRM, page 21), but does not define an interchange format for Dylan libraries.
+The DRM defines an :drm:`interchange format for Dylan source files <Dylan_Interchange_Format>`, but does not define an interchange format for Dylan libraries.
 Without such an agreed format, different Dylan development environments would find it difficult to import and build libraries developed using another Dylan vendor’s environment.
 It would also be impossible to